petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs-solution/reactjs-app/README.md

 When you click op the 'Speed button', then you get the following error:

-warning.js:33 Warning: Unknown prop `click` on <button> tag.
+warning.js:33 Warning: Unknown prop 'click' on <button> tag.
 Remove this prop from the element.
 For details, see https://fb.me/react-unknown-prop
     in button (at TeslaCounter.js:14)
     in div (at TeslaCounter.js:13)
     in div (at TeslaCounter.js:8)